denizyuret/Knet.jl/docs/intro.rst

 If you have a GPU machine, you may need to type ``Pkg.build("Knet")`` to compile the Knet GPU kernels.
 If you do not have a GPU machine, you don't need ``Pkg.build`` but you may get some warnings indicating the lack of GPU support.
-These can typically be safely ignored.
+Usually, these can be safely ignored.
 To make sure everything has installed correctly, type ``Pkg.test("Knet")`` which should take a couple of minutes kicking the tires.
 If all is OK, continue with the next section, if not you can get help at the `knet-users
 <https://groups.google.com/forum/#!forum/knet-users>`_ mailing list.

-Models, Functions, and Operators
+Models, functions, and operators
 --------------------------------
 ..
-   @kfun, compile, forw, get
+   @kfun, compile, forw, get, primitive ops

 To start using Knet, type ``using Knet`` at the Julia prompt.